EU to define what makes a 'green' investment in transport, industry, buildings -draft

 The EU's "sustainable finance taxonomy" is a long list of economic activities and the rules they must meet to be labelled as sustainable investments in the EU from next year.

-The landmark regulation aims to make green activities more visible and attractive to investors, and ensure that a sustainable investment label is only given to economic activities that comply with the EU’s targets to rapidly cut greenhouse gas emissions.
+The landmark regulation aims to make green activities more visible and attractive to investors, and ensure that a sustainable investment label is only given to economic activities that comply with EU targets to slash greenhouse gas emissions.

 The draft rules include detailed definitions of what will count as a sustainable investment in other sectors, including transport, energy generation from sources including wind and hydropower, building renovations, and manufacturing of cement, steel and batteries.